gravitational/workshop/k8sprod.md

 ```

-Our circuit breaker will detect service outage and auxillary weather service will not bring our mail service down any more:
+Circuit breaker will detect service outage and auxillary weather service will not bring our mail service down any more:

 ```bash
 curl http://frontend